 You may return to work or school after the fever goes away and you are feeling better.
 Continue to follow any activity restrictions you have been given.

 Preventing spread of the virus

-To limit the spread of the virus, avoid exposing others to your saliva for at least 6 months after your illness (no kissing or sharing utensils, drinking glasses, or toothbrushes).
+To limit the spread of the virus, don't expose others to your saliva for at least 6 months after your illness (no kissing or sharing utensils, drinking glasses, or toothbrushes).

-Follow up with your healthcare provider within 1 to 2 weeks or as advised by our staff to be sure that there are no complications.
+Follow up with your healthcare provider within 1 to 2 weeks, or as advised to be sure that there are no complications.
 If symptoms of extreme fatigue and swollen glands last longer than 6 months, see your healthcare provider for further testing.

 When to seek medical advice

 Call your healthcare provider right away if any of the following occur:

 Yellow skin or eyes